pdk/bni/README.md

-# bni
+# bni - Batteries Not Included

-Batteries Not Included
+A collection of helpers that might have been included, but weren't.